eldarko/epolymorph/README.md

 _Disadvantage(s)_:

 1. The client should be changed and re-compiled.
-   This one can be easily avoided by introducing the tuple-way approach from the very beginning of the project.
+   This one can be avoided by introducing the concept from the very beginning.

-2. A reader of your code HAS NO CLUE what kind of Module is that.
-If you have several such "interfaces" in your project and operate on _{Module,Context}_ pairs, that would be very hard to figure out looking through the code, which "interface" the _Module_ implements in any particular case.
+2. A reader of your code has no clue what kind of Module is that.
+If you have a dozen of  such _{Module,Context}_ "interfaces" scattered over the project, it is impossible to figure out, which one of them the _Module_ implements in any particular case.
 Code comments could help (if you write them everywhere and keep them up-to-date).
+But there is no native language tools to overcome.

-The second Solution could be improved by introducing dedicated interface module.
+The second Solution could be improved by introducing dedicated interface module with a set of delegating functions plus one factory method unifying the creating process.

 __Solution 2.1__: Introduce delegating interface module.

 _servermodule.erl_:

     -export([callme/1]).

+  % servermodule could be used as a behaviour thus
+  % compile-time check of an implementation could be used
     -callback callme() -> ok.

+  % Next one unifies the process of creating instances of 'servermodule' create(Module, Arguments) ->
+    Context = Module:create(Arguments),
+    {?MODULE, Module, Context}.

-    callme({Module,Context}) ->
+    callme({?MODULE, Module,Context}) ->
         Module:callme(Context).

 _servermodule_imp_1.erl_

-    -behavior(servermodule).
+    % Compile-time check if the implementation conforms interface -behavior(servermodule).

     -export([callme/1]).

     callme(Context) ->
         ok.